Skip to searchSkip to main content

 Selection:

-Upon receipt of your application, a sub-committee of the National Advisory Board and USASF staff members will review and select qualified athletes to serve.
+Upon receipt of your application, a sub-committee of Connection Leaders and USASF staff members will review and select qualified athletes to serve.

 Term: